 The various breathing practices give me energy as they deliver blood to every part of my body.

-But most of all I love and appreciate how they quieten my mind, how they help me relax and remain humble.
+But most of all I love and appreciate how they quieten my mind, help me relax, and remain humble.

 I am in awe of their power to show me the way towards a healthy and happy life.